 Passport (HTP) or Homologation papers stamped by the ASN.
 These documents, where issued, for that vehicle and these must be available for inspection when required.

-Where no such paperwork is available, the Competitor must produce written confirmation from the CTCRC Committee as to the eligibility of the vehicle model in question.
+Where no such paperwork is available, the Competitor must produce written proof that the vehicle entered is “In Period”.
+Confirmation from the Championship Organisers as to the eligibility of the vehicle model in question will be notified.

 The Championship Organisers in conjunction with a Licensed Eligibility Scrutineer shall determine matters as to the eligibility and the implementation which may involve photographing any part of the vehicle and performing electrical diagnostics at the scrutineer’s discretion.

+Where the driveline is changed from front to rear the vehicle will be subject to an eligibility inspection, with the sole purpose to create a vehicle passport and prove vehicle eligibility.

+Specialist Ford vehicles such as the Gartrac G6 are subject to coordinator and eligibility approval.

 10.2.3 Unless specifically permitted in these regulations all components must be to original specification.